idanto/express-node-metrics/README.md

 #### Returned function arguments

 * `metrics` (**required**) &ndash; an Object representing all of the aggregated metrics.
-It usually build from three different sections: process, API and internal metrics.
+It usually build from the sections: process, api metrics, internal metrics, endpoints metrics and custom metrics if exist.

 ### express_node_metrics.metrics.processMetrics(reset)